taichimaeda/spectec/spectec/src/backend-agda/README.md

 A list of minor issues that need to be resolved at some point.
 (We are working on a branch and we do not want to pollute the main GitHub repo with them.)

 - use a pretty-printer for Agda output
-- expand products in constructor types and tuples in constructor arguments
 - switch to Agda standard library
 - use size proofs when indexing